AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

 * Some views are implicit in language

-   - Mode `in` parameters have a view disallowing assignment
+   - Mode :ada:`in` parameters have a view disallowing assignment

 * Views may be explicitly specified

    - Disallowing access to representation
    - Disallowing assignment
-   - Others...

 * Purpose: control usage in accordance with design